 Missing teeth can cause speech disorders as they are used to make many of the sounds we use to speak clearly.

 How is a dental bridge attached?

 The attachment procedure usually takes two or three appointments to complete.
-At the first appointment Dr. Tilman, Dr. May, Dr. Royer or Dr. Pannes will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
+At the first appointment Dr. Tilman, Dr. May, Dr. Pannes or Dr. Safford will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.